 Big mountain skiers Marcus Caston and Connery Lundin take a voyage aboard The Babkin - a fishing boat hailing from Anchorage, looking for adventure like they’ve never experienced before.
 Disconnected from the world at large, they navigate the waters up the coast of Alaska, disembarking along the coast to lay down skin tracks through the Hemlock forests that rise above the water's edge, following the snow to swaths of endless terrain above tree line, where they find big lines, pillow drops, spines, and everything in between.

 From sea to sky, Marcus and Connery trade in boat life for a Majestic Heli tour of the Chugach and Talkeetna Mountains.
 From atop of some of the biggest lines in North America, Marcus and Connery unlock access to endless bucketlist terrain packed with high alpine lines, open bowls, and low angle powder.

-One of Warren's favorite places, the enchanting Sun Valley, ID embodies a nostalgia of returning to the mountains.
+One of Warren's favorite places, the enchanting Sun Valley, Idaho embodies a nostalgia of returning to the mountains.
 Meet female powerhouse Hannah Baybutt, as she navigates the in’s and out’s of what it’s really like to be a big mountain ski patroller.
-Try and catch former racers Jimmi Ryan, Madison Rose Ostergren, and Kaylin Richardson as they speed across incredible spine lines, and cut deep into groomers like they’re still racing to win.
+Try and catch former racers Jimmi Ryan, Madison Rose Ostergren, and Kaylin Richardson as they cut deep into groomers like they’re still racing to win.
 With a combination of great conditions and sharp edges, these skiers are ready to spread their wings and push the speed limits of winter.